Ms. Clark hopes to help bring better understanding and an end to hurtful, downright wrong stereotypes about poverty and homelessness.

-People who are living in poverty are more likely to die and to die sooner than the average person: An income of $11,138.00 a year or less, in US dollars for a single individual, or a combined income of $22,810 or less, for a family of four is below the poverty threshold.
-People in Alaska and Hawaii need to make more than stated here to stay above the poverty line because the cost of living in those states is generally higher than the lower 48.
+People who are living in poverty are more likely to die and to die sooner than the average person.
+An income of $11,138 a year or less for a single individual, or a combined income of $22,810 or less for a family of four, is below the poverty threshold.
+People in Alaska and Hawaii need to make more than stated here to stay above the poverty line, however, because the cost of living in those states is generally higher than the lower 48.

-People who have no air conditioning or who have it, but cannot afford to utilize it are more susceptible to death not only from heat exhaustion and heat stroke, but also from allergies and asthma, heart disease, and other complications made worse by excessive heat.
+- People who have no air conditioning, or people who have it but cannot afford to utilize it, are more susceptible to death not only from heat exhaustion and heat stroke, but also from allergies and asthma, heart disease, and other complications made worse by excessive heat.

-According to the CDC (Center for Disease Control), on average 675 people die every year in the U.S. as a result of excessive heat and no ability to control the heat or to get out of the heat for even an hour or so.
+- According to the CDC, on average 675 people die every year in the U.S. as a result of excessive heat and no ability to control the heat or to get out of the heat for even an hour or so.

-Other factors may include a generally poverty stricken neighborhood (not just rundown, though the two often go together) with few or no green spaces (grass and trees).
+- Another factor involves living in a generally poverty-stricken neighborhood (not just rundown, though the two often go together) with few or no green spaces (grass and trees).
 A little open space improves outlook and attitude, which in turn affects physical health.

-Little or No Social Support Contributes to Premature Death
+Little or No Social Support Increase the Risk of Premature Death

-The important thing is to develop an emotional closeness with another person -- someone to share day-to-day thoughts and activities with.
-It could be a son or daughter, a grandchild, a neighbor, a best friend, a sibling -- someone with whom a person can have a close connection and feel useful and needed.
-Or it could be a new spouse.
+The important thing is to develop an emotional closeness with another person: someone to share day-to-day thoughts and activities with.
+It could be a son or daughter, a grandchild, a neighbor, a best friend, a sibling—someone with whom a person can have a close connection and feel useful and needed.
+It could also be a new spouse.
 It can be anyone who will give a person something to look forward to and a reason to get up in the morning.
-Pets can be helpful, but in reality they do not replace human contact.
+Pets can be helpful, but in reality, they do not replace human contact.

 Racism and Discrimination Contribute to Premature Death

-Racism and discrimination are considered social ills that lower a person’s immune system’s ability to work as well as it could and should.
+Racism and discrimination are considered social ills that lower the ability of a person’s immune system to work as well as it could and should.
 When people are thwarted at every turn from succeeding because of some superficial reason, they often get discouraged and give up.
 The attitude that they are never going to succeed no matter what they do is very difficult to overcome.

 Living with and having to deal with discrimination and racism on a daily basis affects a person’s health and can shorten a person’s life just like any other bad stressor can do.
 Part of the reason for this is that people who are frequently discriminated against have trouble finding any employment, let alone stable employment.
 They may also experience discrimination in housing and at school.